zgpio/tree.nvim/README.md

 * implement message event dispatcher and asynchronous request/response handler

-* support neovim gui notification stuff (GUI implementation will be implemented as a separate package.)
+* support neovim gui notification stuff (GUI itself will be implemented as a separate package.)